surfacesyntacticud/guidelines/content/docs/general_guideline/Deep/caus.md

 ## Universal

-The `@caus` feature is used for the argument of causative auxiliaries.
+The `@caus` feature is used mainly in French for the argument of causative auxiliaries.

 > French
 {{< conll >}}